holguinj/puppet-docs/source/puppet/3.6/reference/future_parameter_types.markdown

 For more details on String and its subtypes `Pattern` and `Enum`, see the [String Parameter Type](future_string_type.html) page.

-### Array
+## Collection Types

+The collection types are the simplest way to match arrays or classes, but also the least flexible.

+### Array([Type, minimum length, maximum length])

 Matches: arrays.
 Required Parameters: none.
 Optional Parameters: type, minimum size, maximum size.

-Note that arrays in Puppet can contain any number of distinct types, while the `Array` parameter type only lets you specify one.
+Note: Arrays in Puppet can contain any number of distinct types, while the `Array` parameter type only lets you specify one.
 You can use [abstract types](future_abstract_types.html) to express more nuanced type requirements (see the last two examples below).
+Another way to define an array that contains multiple types is with the [`Tuple` type](#tuple).

 Examples: